pingcap/docs-cn/v3.1/reference/tidb-binlog/deploy.md

             the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default) It does not support the Rename DDL operation on tables of `ignore schemas`.
         -initial-commit-ts
-            If Drainer does not have the related breakpoint information, you can configure the related breakpoint information using this parameter. ("0" by default)
+            If Drainer does not have the related breakpoint information, you can configure the related breakpoint information using this parameter. ("-1" by default)
+            If the value of this parameter is `-1`, Drainer automatically obtains the latest timestamp from PD.
         -log-file string
             the path of the log file
         -log-rotate string